-Currently accepted definitions of reading comprehension all reflect a process that involves three interrelated elements-a reader, a text, and an activity or purpose for reading-that occur within a social and cultural context (e.g., Snow, 2002).
-Of these three elements, texts have been viewed to be most malleable and, as a result, have often been the focus of interventions and policies intended to promote reading achievement, particularly for beginning readers.
-Indeed, for several decades, state education policymakers have focused their attention on these beginning reading texts, issuing a series of mandates about specific features the texts must contain.
+Currently accepted definitions of reading comprehension all reflect a process that involves three interrelated elements - a reader, a text, and an activity, or purpose for reading that shape and are shaped by the social and cultural context of the reading act (e.g., RAND Reading Study Group, 2002).
+Of these three elements, texts have been viewed to be most malleable and, as a result, often have been the focus of interventions and policies intended to promote reading achievement, particularly for beginning readers.
+Indeed, for several decades, state education policymakers have focused their attention on these beginning reading texts, issuing a series of mandates about specific features they must contain.

 This article focuses on the texts intended for use with beginning readers, describing changes that have occurred in them over the past 50 years and examining these changes relative to the students who are expected to achieve literacy by using them.
-Changes in readers are more difficult to describe (and certainly to engineer) than are changes in textbooks; however, the strengths and needs of students should be the foundation upon which educational practice is based.
-Therefore, the first section describes several societal and cultural factors that have affected young children's schooling and literacy learning over the 50-year period.
-The second section addresses major turning points in the evolution of beginning reading texts over this period.
+Changes in readers are more difficult to describe (and certainly to engineer) than are changes in textbooks, but the strengths and needs of students should be the foundation on which educational practice is based.
+Therefore, the first section of this article describes several societal and cultural factors that have affected young children's schooling and literacy learning over the 50-year period.
+The second section addresses the major turning points in the evolution of beginning reading texts over this period.
 The third section examines the text-student match for different groups of readers.
 The article concludes with a proposal for developing texts that can improve that match for students who are now failing to attain proficient literacy levels.